Seattle police open preliminary investigation into viral video of clash between officers and anti-Trump protesters

 One protester was arrested for assault and harassment, another for obstruction and a third for assault, all misdemeanors, Whitcomb said.

+Seattle Police Chief Carmen Best said she was aware of “community concerns” about police response at the protest and asked the Police Department’s Office of Police Accountability (OPA) to investigate.

+“I look forward to the conclusion of their investigation,” she said.
+“As always, we remain committed to constitutional policing, supporting First Amendment rights for all.”

-Andrew Myerberg, the civilian director of the Police Department’s Office of Police Accountability, which conducts internal investigations, said his office has opened a preliminary investigation, on its own volition based on the emergence of the video.
+Andrew Myerberg, the civilian director of the OPA, which conducts internal investigations, confirmed his office has opened a preliminary investigation based on the emergence of the video.
 The review is used to determine if a full investigation should be launched.

 In an email, Myerberg said his office also plans to review “another video that was posted that showed bike officers pushing through individuals to make an arrest.”